 Over many years Salesforce has been laying the groundwork for reaching net-zero greenhouse gas emissions by following a three-step, iterative process: avoid, reduce, offset.

-At the Global Climate Action Summit in September 2018, Salesforce announced the launch of the Step Up Declaration, a new alliance dedicated to harnessing the power of emerging technologies and the fourth industrial revolution to help reduce greenhouse gas emissions across all economic sectors and ensure a climate turning point by 2020.
-Salesforce is proud to have been the first company to sign the pledge and is now joined by 21 other companies committed to taking action and working collaboratively to affect change.
+At the 2018 Global Climate Action Summit, Salesforce announced the launch of the Step Up Declaration, an alliance dedicated to harnessing the power of emerging technologies and the fourth industrial revolution to help reduce greenhouse gas emissions across all economic sectors and ensure a climate turning point by 2020.
+Salesforce is proud to have been the first company to sign the pledge and is now joined by 24 other companies committed to taking action and working collaboratively to affect change.
 We know we’re most effective when we work together, which is why one of our Step Up commitments is to work with our vendors to set their own robust climate targets.
 As part of our commitment to science-based targets, by 2024, Salesforce will work with suppliers responsible for 60% of our total Scope 3 emissions to set their own emissions reduction targets.

 In addition to our renewable energy work, to offset our climate impact and operate as a net-zero company, we support sustainable development projects through the purchase of carbon credits.
 Each carbon credit represents the removal/avoidance of one metric ton of carbon dioxide (or its equivalent) from the atmosphere.